MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 ## 6. Run the demo<a name="step7">

-The Proximity reporter device can be connected to the Mobile phome via MBD app.
+The Proximity reporter device can be connected to the Mobile phone via MBD app.
 - The proximity profile has three services:
 	- Link Loss Service,
 	- Immediate Alert Service and